Content marketing is a smart and effective way for law firms to reach more users and potential clients through their online content.

 This tactic involves spying on your competitors’ content strategies to inform your own content efforts.

-Keep in mind, though, that your competitors may have different target audiences; the insights gained from your market research should be at the front of your mind.
+Remember, though, that your competitors may have different target audiences; the insights gained from your market research should be at the front of your mind.

 Here are a few ways to spy on your competitors’ content: